Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Indiana vs Miami Insights & Trends

-- Indiana has gone 6-4 in its last 10 games, with a 4-6 record against the spread during that span.
+- Indiana has gone 6-4 over its last 10 contests, with a 4-6 record against the spread during that span.

-- The Hoosiers have hit the over in five of their last 10 contests.
+- The Hoosiers have hit the over in five of their past 10 contests.

-- Miami has a 5-4 record against the spread while finishing 8-2 overall over its past 10 games.
+- Miami is 5-4 against the spread and 8-2 overall over its past 10 contests.

-- The Hoosiers average 74.9 points per game, only 3.3 more points than the 71.6 the Hurricanes give up.
+- The 74.9 points per game the Hoosiers average are only 3.3 more points than the Hurricanes give up (71.6).

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.